localstack/docs/content/en/user-guide/aws/elastic-kubernetes-service/index.md

 To interact with your Kubernetes cluster, configure your Kubernetes client (such as `kubectl` or other SDKs) to point to the `endpoint` provided in the `create-cluster` output mentioned earlier.
 However, depending on whether you're calling the Kubernetes API from your local machine or from within a Lambda function, you might need to use different endpoint URLs.

 For local machine interactions, use `https://localhost:6443` as the endpoint URL.
-If you are accessing the Kubernetes API from within a Lambda function, you should use `https://172.17.0.1:6443` as the endpoint URL.
+If you are accessing the Kubernetes API from within a Lambda function, you should use `https://172.17.0.1:6443` as the endpoint URL, assuming that `172.17.0.1` is the IP address of the Docker network bridge.

 By using the appropriate endpoint URL based on your context, you can effectively communicate with your Kubernetes cluster and manage your resources as needed.